DG Investors Have Opportunity to Lead Dollar General Corporation Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-26, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG).
+BENSALEM, Pa., Dec.
+28, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dollar General Corporation ("Dollar General" or the "Company") (NYSE: DG).

 Class Period: May 28, 2020 – August 31, 2023